vanny96/challenge-shift-to-sdv/README.md

 ### Getting the logs of your application

-Truing out your application even before containerizing it is always the better choice, but sometimes you need to get some logs from the application running in the container.
-Podman already delivers strong tooling for this and to spare ourselves even more time, we wrapped the `podman logs` commands in a small script, which allows us to use the Ankaios workload name to get the logs:
+Testing out your application even before containerizing it is always the better choice, but sometimes you need to get some logs from the application running in the container.
+Podman already delivers strong tooling for this and to spare ourselves even more time, we wrapped the `podman logs` commands in a small script, which allows us to use the Ankaios workload name to get the logs by just calling:

 ```bash
 ank-logs <your_app_name>
 ```

-The command automatically follows the logs so can get some :popcorn: and enjoy the show.
-If you get tired of it, you can always interrupt the follow with a `ctrl + c`.
+The command automatically follows the logs so you can get some :popcorn: and enjoy the show.
+If you get tired of it, you can always interrupt following the logs with a `ctrl + C`.

 ### Getting Ankaios logs

-If you need some logs from Ankaios go get even deeper insights into the cluster you can have a look in the .logs folder or follow the logs with the `tail -f <path to log>` command.
+If you need some logs from Ankaios to get even deeper insights into the cluster, you can have a look in the `.logs` folder or follow the logs with the `tail -f <path to log>` command.

-The following logs will be written by Ankaios:
+The following logs will be written by Ankaios in the `.logs` folder of the main repo:
 * ank-server
 * ank-agent-hpc1
 * ank-agent-hpc2